w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 mint, receive or buy items in that collection.
 Time constraints are available with `startBlock` and `endBlock` parameters.
 It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will be able to claim a limited number of NFTs from Collection X (`maxSupply` parameter) only within a specific time frame.

+In Collection X, people will be able to mint the exact number of NFTs they have in Collection A.
+It's a one to one ratio.
+So if they have 3 nfts in collection A, they can mint 3 nfts in collection
+X. Each time they "use" one nft in Collection A, the said NFT will have an attribute that will block its further use to mint in Collection X. But it will be possible to mint in another collection Y if it also uses collection A as a `HolderOf`.

-You can modify the parameters so anyone can buy more NFTs from Collection X. Note that items are never free as even if they could not have a price, transaction fees always apply.
+You can modify the parameters so anyone can buy more NFTs from Collection X. To buy a NFT you will need to pay the item price + transaction fee.
+Even if the item is free, the transaction fee always apply.

 This can be useful for events such as Hackathons where participants who bought a ticket receive the NFT ticket from Collection A. Then, all holders of at least one item in Collection A (i.e. all